gobstones/gobstones-scripts/project-types/common/CONTRIBUTING.md

 Provide clear concise description of the changes in the commit message and pull requests.

-Make sure to only contribute to `dev` branch, as we follow git-flow.
+Make sure to only contribute to `develop` branch, as we follow git-flow.